Amerige Park

 7.89 acres | 3.2 hectares

-Amerige Park is a public park and multi-purpose athletic facility located on West Commonwealth Avenue in Fullerton, California.
-The park sits on the site of the former Fullerton High School and was named after the city founders, George and Edward Amerige.
-Covering an area of 7.89 acres, Amerige Park has been a significant part of Fullerton's history since its opening in 1917.
+Amerige Park sits on the site of the former Fullerton High School and was named after the city founders, George and Edward Amerige.
+Covering an area of 7.89 acres, the park has been a significant part of Fullerton's history since its opening in 1917.

 In addition to its baseball facilities, Amerige Park also houses the Fullerton Community Center, providing a space for various community activities and events.